khunspoonzi/pyob/README.md

 jam = Country(name="Jamaica" , iso2="JM", iso3="JAM")
 ```

-Notice that object instances are automatically tracked by an "object store" during runtime:
+Notice that all PyOb instances are automatically tracked by a "PyOb store" during runtime:

 ```python
 Country.obs